-It's simple: I help people overcome self-doubt, boost their confidence, and find fulfilling, better-paying jobs.
+It's simple: I help people overcome fear + doubt, boost their confidence, and find fulfilling, better-paying jobs.
+I often work with executives looking to make major career transitions, often from one industry to another, or from one geography to another-sometimes both!
 Do you know anyone who is unhappy with their job?
-I can help.
+If so, I'm here to help.

-I took this photo of the GRACE building on $42^{\rm nd}$ St. in Manhattan...
-I'm a tourist in my own city-and proud of it!
+I took this photo of the GRACE building on 42nd St. in Manhattan...